Personalised gym bag

 | Backpack holdall | Harness plus handles | Cycling, commuting members |

-Zips, sliders and the hardware that makes branded sports bags survive
+Zips, sliders and the hardware that makes branded gym bags survive

-The main-mouth zip is the part a loaded kit bag stresses hardest, opened and yanked shut with a full barrel behind it.
+The main-mouth zip is the part a loaded gym bag stresses hardest, opened and yanked shut with a full barrel behind it.
 A chunky moulded or metal-tooth zip with twin sliders outlasts a fine coil that splits at the corner of the mouth.
-Twin sliders also let two players reach a shared squad bag from either end without unzipping the whole barrel.
+Twin sliders also let a member reach either end of a packed barrel without unzipping the whole bag.

 Beyond the zip, the load-bearing seams matter: bar-tacked handle roots and a riveted strap anchor take the weight a single row of stitching will not.
-On a goalkeeper or coach bag that rides 25 kilograms of shared equipment, that hardware decides everything.
-It is the difference between a bag that lasts a season and one that tears at the handle in a fortnight.
+On a coach or PT bag that rides 25 kilograms of shared equipment, that hardware decides everything.
+It is the difference between a bag that lasts a year and one that tears at the handle in a fortnight.

 | Part | Cheap version | Spec to ask for |